 Why is the hand purple?

-Because purple can take on a wide variety of meanings, and it’s also a color that’s not used by any political party.
+Because purple can take on a wide variety of meanings, and it’s also a colour that’s not used by any political party.

 Has Zeman personally affronted you in any way?

 He did about 16 years ago when he said I should be in prison after the pink tank incident.
 He’s very pro-Russia, and he’s a perfect friend to the Russians.
-Zeman actually wants to give the National Medal of Honor to one of these guys who was a big communist during the communist era.
+Zeman actually wants to give the National Medal of Honour to one of these guys, who was a big communist during the communist era.
 They’re both pretty close since they worked together for nearly 20 years.

 You’ve said that Zeman is intoxicated with power, but from what I hear, power isn’t the only thing he’s drunk on.

-So who’s worse: the former president Václav Klaus the kleptomaniac, who stole a pen from the Chilean president on camera, or Zeman the drunk?
+So who’s worse: former president Václav Klaus the kleptomaniac, who stole a pen from the Chilean president on camera or Zeman the drunk?

 This is the question that a lot of people are asking.
 They both have the same bad qualities, but the good thing about Zeman is that he might die sooner.